hmemcpy/hmemcpy.com/source/_posts/2016-06-11-getting-with-the-times-migrating-from-wordpress-to-github-pages-with-hexo.md

 ### Step 3: Manual labor

 Here is the nasty part - fixing up any syntax errors and broken images.
 Unfortunately, in some cases the export does not do a very good job, so manual tweaks are needed.
-If you used the Windows Live Writer to write posts (as I had), you'll find it likes replacing `-` with `&ndash;`, and worse.
+If you used Windows Live Writer to write posts (as I had), you'll find it likes replacing `-` with `&ndash;`, and worse.
 This part is, unfortunately, the most difficult in this entire process.

 Once you're done fixing *most* issues, verifying each time it renders correctly in the browser, time to set up GitHub!